IBook: Technical specifications

-iBook G4 ("Snow")
+iBook G4 (2003-2006)

-Apple added a PowerPC G4 chip to the iBook line on October 23, 2003, finally ending Apple's use of the PowerPC G3 chip.
+Apple added a PowerPC G4 chip to the iBook Snow design on October 22, 2003, finally ending Apple's use of the PowerPC G3 chip.
 A slot-loading optical drive replaced the disc tray.
 The iBook G4 notebook also features an opaque white case finish and keyboard and a plastic display hinge.
 This is also the last iBook laptop released before MacBooks replaced the iBook line in 2006.